SCHOLARSHIPS

 Requirements:

-- A 2.5 cumulative grade point average or higher
+• A 2.0 term grade point average or higher

 Award Details: